lsst-dm/dmtn-208/index.rst

 Summary of task queuing system survey
 -------------------------------------

-Since both the API frontend and the image cutout pipeline task will be written in Python, a Python UWS implementation is desirable.
+Since both the API frontend and the image cutout backend will be written in Python, a Python UWS implementation is desirable.
 An implementation in a different language would require managing it as an additional stand-alone service that the API frontend would send jobs to, and then finding a way for it to execute Python code with those job parameters without access to Python libraries such as a Butler client.
 We therefore ruled out UWS implementations in languages other than Python.